+2011).
+However, changing the phase shift will most probably pose further technical challenges to the stability of the laser optics.
+An additional magnified diffraction plane must be created to match the laser spot size and to accommodate the space for the laser module.
+The addition of extra transfer lenses substantially increases the chromatic aberration, thereby limiting the spatial resolution that can ultimately be achieved (Turnbaugh et al., 2021).
 This issue could possibly be resolved by redesigning the electron optics in future microscopes where the laser phase plate is implemented.
 All in all, this matter-free phase plate concept is both elegant and technically challenging, and involves serious add-ons to the microscope.
 We hope to hear much more about it in the years to come.

-2.2 Multi-pass transmission electron microscopy
+2.2.
+Multi-pass transmission electron microscopy

 Biological specimens embedded in a thin layer of vitreous ice are weak phase objects, which means that the phase shift of an electron passing through the sample is small.
 In order to increase contrast, one could increase the phase shift of the electrons.
 Let φ be the phase shift of the incoming electron beam after it passes through the specimen.
 If one could pass the same electron m times through the specimen, the accumulative phase shift would become $m\phi$.
-This is exactly what is done in multi-pass transmission electron microscopy (MPTEM).
+This is exactly what is done in MPTEM.

 MPTEM is being developed after the concept was first demonstrated in light microscopy (Juffmann et al., 2016).
 The sample is placed in a self-imaging optical cavity.
 A pulse of light enters the self-imaging cavity through an in-coupling mirror and is scattered by the sample.
 Next, the formed image is reflected on a mirror and re-imaged onto the sample.
 After passing through the sample m times, the light leaves the cavity and is imaged using a microscope objective onto a camera.
-Analogous to light optic design, multi-pass microscopy was simulated (Juffmann et al., 2017) and designed for TEM (Koppell et al., 2019).
-Fig. 3 shows a schematic view of a MPTEM (Koppell et al., 2019).
+Analogous to light optical design, multi-pass microscopy was simulated (Juffmann et al., 2017) and designed for TEM (Koppell et al., 2019).
+Figure 3 shows a schematic view of a MPTEM setup (Koppell et al., 2019).

 In MPTEM, the signal is m-fold enhanced whereas the noise is unchanged.
-Thus, the signal-to-noise ratio X{sig} in equation (1) is m-fold enhanced as well, which is directly the main advantage of MPTEM (Juffmann et~al., 2017).
+Thus, the SNR $X{\rm sig}$ in equation (1) is m-fold enhanced as well, which is directly the main advantage of MPTEM (Juffmann et~al., 2017).
 For a given SNR, MPTEM will cause less radiation damage.
 For example, conventionally, we will have a SNR proportional to \sqrt{N} if we have N electrons as measurement probes.
 In MPTEM, we assume that there are m^2 -fold less (N/m^2) incoming electrons passing through the specimen m times.
-As a result, the signal is proportional to $m \times (\frac{N}{m^2})$, which is actually lower than for the conventional way.
+As a result, the signal is proportional to $m(N/m^2)$, which is actually lower than that for the conventional way.
 Fortunately, we care more about the SNR rather than the signal alone.
-As the noise level is proportional to the square root of the incoming electrons, it is $\sqrt{\frac{N}{m^2}}$.
+As the noise level is proportional to the square root of the incoming electrons, it is $(N/m^2)^{1/2}$.
 Thus, we have the same SNR as for conventional imaging,

+SNR

-$$SNR = \frac{m \times \frac{N}{m^2}}{\sqrt{\frac{N}{m^2}}} = \sqrt{N}.$$ (7)
+$$\propto \frac{m(N/m^2)}{\sqrt{N/m^2}} = \sqrt{N}.$$

+(7)

-However the damage to the sample is proportional to the product of electrons and the pass number $m \cdot \left(\frac{N}{m^2}\right) = N/m$, which is m-fold less than for a conventional TEM, while the SNR is constant.
+However, the damage to the sample is proportional to the product of electrons and the pass number $m(N/m^2) = N/m$, which is m-fold less than for a conventional TEM, while the SNR is constant.